Taoyuan Refinery

 The Taoyuan Refinery (桃園煉油廠 (桃园炼油厂, Táoyuán Liànyóu Chǎng)) is an oil refinery in Guishan District, Taoyuan City, Taiwan.

+The Taoyuan Refinery, operated by CPC Corporation's Refining Business Division, is located at No. 50, Section 1, Minsheng North Road, Nanshang Village, Guishan District, Taoyuan City, covering approximately 480 hectares.
+It also includes the Wugu and Shalun oil depots, supplying petroleum products to areas north of Taichung.

 History

-The refinery was established in 1976.
+The planning to establish the refinery began in 1970.
+The refinery was commissioned in 1976 and started full operation in April 1977.
 In 2008, a gasoline pyrolysis and hydro-desulfurization unit was constructed at the refinery with a capacity of 30,000 barrels per day.